redsoftware-hq/docs.github.io/SCRUM-SOP.md

 ### Preparing the requirements

-- PM will create all the tasks on the Click Up under **TO DO**.
-If the requirement is yet not final, PM can use the _DRAFT_ status and keep the issues there.
+1. There will be a backlog list which will have all the requirements that are still under discussion.
+PM will mention the business requirement.

-- The tasks are expected to have following template
+The tasks are expected to have following template

 - Title
 - Description with acceptance criteria as checklist

-### Developers will review tasks before sprint planning

-- As soon as the PM it ready with preparing the tasks s/he will update in the slack project channel that the tasks are ready and available for developer to review.
-- PM and developers should mutually agree how much time to allocate for this tasks review.
-- As per discussion PM should update the Sprint meeting time in the channel.
-- Developer can understand the requirement and put in comment what approach they are about to take to solve it
-- If any questions developers have then they should ask in the comments.
-- PM should address the questions if developer have any
-- Once the requirement is reviewed by the developers they should meet for the sprint planning meeting.
+2. S/he may the for the confirmation from developer if it is clear or not.
+S/he may assign it to one of the developer(that task representative) as responsible to confirm the requirements in later stage.

+3. Task representative can ask the team leads or anyone in the team if they need input or confirmation.

+4. Once all the inputs are clarified and task representative feel that it is okay to take it into the development.
+Developer will confirm it by commenting and by adding label "ready-for-development"

+5. In the next sprint planning all the tasks marked as "ready-for-development" will be considered for the estimation

 ### Sprint Planning

 - PM and Developer will meet at preddecide the timing.
 Ideally it should not take more than 45mins.
-- They should estimate each task on the basis of Fibonacci series (1,2,3,5,8) In which 5 & 8 should be avoided.
+- They should estimate each task(marked as "ready-for-development") on the basis of Fibonacci series (1,2,3,5,8) In which 5 & 8 should be avoided.
 The estimation are not hours rather consider the numbers symbolize the size of t-shirt like (1-XS,2-S,3-M,5-L,8-XL)
 - Estimate using the https://app.storypoint.poker/ (PM will host this game)
 - Come to a mutual agreement how many points we want to take in the defined sprint.
 (One sprint should be of one week if there are <=2 devs.
 If more devs are there then we can go for 2 weeks longer sprint)
 - Start the sprint